neha-m98/youtubeapp/README.md

 - **Firebase Integration**: The application integrates with Firebase for secure authentication and real-time updates, ensuring a seamless video streaming experience.

+## Program Structure

+The program structure is organized as follows:

+- `src`: Contains the application source code.
+  - `apis`: Contains API files for interacting with the backend server or external APIs.
+  - `components`: Contains reusable components used throughout the application.
+  - `index.js`: Entry point of the application.

+Here's a brief description of each folder:

+- `apis`: This folder contains API files responsible for making HTTP requests to the backend server or external APIs.
+You can find files like `videoAPI.js` or `searchAPI.js` in this folder.
+These files handle the logic for fetching data from the server or API endpoints.

+- `components`: This folder contains reusable components that are used to build the user interface.
+Examples of components could be `VideoPlayer.js`, `VideoList.js`, or `SearchBar.js`.
+These components are responsible for rendering specific parts of the UI and handling user interactions.

+- `index.js`: This file serves as the entry point of the application.
+It renders the root component and sets up any necessary configurations or providers.

 ## Usage

 To use the Video Streaming Application in your project, follow these steps: